About

 I did not go too far for my graduate studies, as I joined the Chemistry Department of Emory University, in Atlanta, Georgia.
 I conducted my PhD thesis work under the care of Dr. Michael Heaven, where I studied chemistry’s littlest rule breaker: beryllium.
 Apart from research, I took many opportunities to engage in scientific outreach and give back to my supportive department by holding leadership positions in the department’s graduate group.

 After a decade in Georgia, I decided to make the hop across the big pond for my postdoctoral position.
-I am now working at the Fritz Haber Institute of the Max Planck Society, in Berlin, Germany.
-I am an Alexander von Humboldt Postdoctoral Fellow, working in the Molecular Physics Department, under Prof. Dr. Gerard Meijer.
-I manage the anion photoelectron circular dichroism project, where we investigate the chirality of gas phase anions.
+I worked at the Fritz Haber Institute of the Max Planck Society, in Berlin, Germany.
+I held an Alexander von Humboldt Postdoctoral Fellowship, working in the Molecular Physics Department, under Prof. Dr. Gerard Meijer.
+I managed the anion photoelectron circular dichroism project, where we investigate the chirality of gas phase anions.

 For more information about my professional history, please see my CV Green.